-- Batman the Ride (62) is now yellow with dark blue supports.
+- Batman the Ride (62) is now yellow with dark blue supports, true to real life.

 - Kingda Ka (pretty hard to miss on the left), and El Toro (the wooden coaster just above KK) have finally been built in 2005 and 2006 respectively.

 - the lone flatride addition is Tango, which is that unmarked doodad next to El Toro.
-Six Flags didn’t even care to denote flatrides on this map…shows how much they care about them!
+Six Flags didn’t even care to denote flatrides on this map…shows how much they cared about them!

 - Flatride removals include: Spinmeister (a vintage Schwarzkopf Enterprise) and Chaos (one of those Chance spinning rides.)

 - Space Shuttle, right in front of Great American Scream Machine (bottom right of Kingda Ka) is depicted looking less like an Intamin Space Shuttle ride and more like a Chance Space Shuttle ride!

 - Bugs Bunny Land was removed during Kingda Ka construction to make room for Golden Kingdom, which consists of a large kiddie ride area, a theater, and of course…Kingda Ka.